 Branch misprediction is one metric to determine how efficiently code is written.
-Missed branches are expensive, and can cause a slowdown to the processing pipeline.
-Reducing the % of missed branches can greatly improve performance.
+Missed branches by the CPU are expensive and results in slower execution.
+Reducing the % of branches missed can greatly improve app performance.

-To count the % of branches missed, we divide the number of missed branches by the total number of branches.
+To count the % of branches missed, divide the number of missed branches by the total number of branches.
 Then, multiply by 100.
-Thus, enter
+Enter

 Instructions Per Cycle (IPC) Formula

 The formula for IPC is the number of instructions divided by the number of cycles.
-In other words:
+Enter

-Modern CPUs have multiple levels of caching on the chip.
-Often an L1, L2, and L3 cache.
-Since Counters can only count the events exposed by the chip, for an A10 chip only L2 events are available.
-Since the L-caches help the CPU efficient access data, reducing the number of cache misses can greatly increase performance.
+Modern CPUs have multiple levels of caching on the chip, for example, L1, L2, and L3 caches.
+Counters can only count the events exposed by the chip, and for an A10 chip, only L2 cache events are available.
+Since the L# caches help the CPU quickly access data, reducing the number of cache misses can greatly increase performance.

-The formula for L2 cache misses is the number of missed stores and loads in the L2 cache, divided by the total number of stores and loads.
-To get the % we multiply by 100.
-Thus,
+The formula for L2 cache misses is the number of missed writes and reads in the L2 cache, divided by the total number of writes and reads.
+To get the % multiply by 100.
+Enter

-Careful, the names of the events may be different (or not exist at all) depending on the chip your are profiling.
+Note: the names of the events may be different (or may not exist) on the chip in the device you are profiling.

-With these three formulas configured, a profile of an application may look like this:
+With these three formulas configured, a profile of an iOS or macOS application may look like this:

 To quickly find performance opportunities, first select Invert Call Tree under the Call Tree menu at the bottom of the Instruments window.
-This will invert the stack traces collected so Instruments shows the root functions.
+This will invert the stack traces collected so Instruments shows root functions first.